Corcyra (polis): 4th century BC

 Around 375 BC, a Peloponnesian fleet, under the command of Mnasippus, attacked Corcyra.
 After the siege, the resident Corcyraeans (who were suffering from hunger) deserted and were sold as slaves or put to death later by Mnasippus.

 Hellenistic Period

 During the Hellenistic Period, Corcyra changed hands several times.
-In 303 BC, after a vain siege by Cassander of Macedon, the island was occupied for a short time by Lacedaemonian General Cleonymus of Sparta and then regained its independence.
-Three years later, Cassander besieged it again, but his fleet was destroyed by an intervention of Agathocles of Syracuse.
-The tyrant of Syracuse added the island to his own domains and in 295 BC offered it as a dowry to his daughter Lanassa on her marriage to Pyrrhus, King of Epirus.
+In 303 BC, after a vain siege by Cassander of Macedon, the island was occupied for a short time by Cleonymus of Sparta and then regained its independence.
+Three years later, Cassander besieged it again, but his fleet was destroyed by an intervention of the tyrant Agathocles of Syracuse.
+Agathocles added the island to his own domains and in 295 BC offered it as a dowry for his daughter Lanassa on her marriage to Pyrrhus of Epirus.
 When Lanassa left Pyrrhus in 291 BC, she tried to transfer Corcyra to her next husband, King Demetrius Poliorcetes of Macedon, but in 274 BC, Pyrrhus's son Ptolemy recovered Corcyra for his father.